 How is my money invested?

 As required by OBRA, the Plan must limit its investment options to investments that provide a fixed rate of return, or Stable Value investment option.
-Your contributions are automatically invested in the Voya Fixed Account with a 2.50% credited interest rate through December 31, 2015; 2.25% from January 1, 2016 through December 31, 2016; from January 1, 2017 through December 31, 2019, Voya's prevailing regular case crediting rate will apply with a 1.00% lifetime minimum guaranteed interest rate for the life of the contract.
+Your contributions are automatically invested in the Voya Fixed Account with a 2.25% credited interest rate from January 1, 2020 through December 31, 2024.
 The Voya Fixed Account is offered under a group annuity contract issued by Voya Financial and is backed upon the claims paying ability of Voya Retirement Insurance and Annuity Company.

 How can I obtain account information?

 Participants who have internet access can find current, comprehensive information about their accounts and make certain online Plan transactions by visiting the recordkeeper’s website. https://nevada.beready2retire.com/

 Participants receive an annual statement of their account each January from the recordkeeper via US mail to the participant’s address of record.